Harris v Goddard

 Harris v Goddard [1983] 3 All ER 242 is an English land law and matrimonial law case, concerning co-owned land between spouses and finding as to the effect of a divorce petition.

 Facts

-Mr Harris and Mrs Harris, joint tenants, fell out, she petitioned for divorce and asked under the Matrimonial Causes Act 1973, ‘That such order may be made by way of transfer of property and/or settlement in respect of the former matrimonial home… and otherwise as may be just’.
+Mr. Harris and Mrs. Harris, joint tenants, fell out, she petitioned for divorce and asked under the Matrimonial Causes Act 1973, ‘That such order may be made by way of transfer of property and/or settlement in respect of the former matrimonial home… and otherwise as may be just’.
 Mr Harris was killed in an accident, before the divorce hearing.
 The issue was whether a divorce petition effectively severs the joint tenancy.
-If so, she will have acted against her own interests, as the property falls to be divided in accordance with the Will (subject to the legal matrix of rights for dependant widows) as her husband quickly died.
+If so, she will have acted against her interests, as the property falls to be divided by the Will (subject to the legal matrix of rights for dependant widows) as her husband quickly died.

 Judgment

-Lawton LJ held that the petition was not effective to sever, because this was expressed so as to bring about the severance at some point in the future.
+Lawton LJ held that the petition was not effective to sever, because this was expressed to bring about the severance at some point in the future.
 His judgment continued.